-Like the 2011 Approved Project, the 2012 Modified Project incorporates mitigation measures H/WQ-1 and H/WQ-2, as implemented by the Approved Conceptual Project WQMP (RBF, April 20, 2009, Update and Clarification August 16, 2011).
-The Approved Conceptual Project Water Quality Management Plan prepared by RBF Consulting (April 20, 2009, Update and Clarification August 16, 2011) describes mitigation measures H/WQ-1 and H/WQ-2 on a programmatic level for the 2012 Modified Project, and is the same water quality BMPs utilized in the 2011 Approved Project.
-Further refinements to each District will require WQMP Updates or new WQMPs to be prepared.
+Like the 2011 Approved Project, the 2012 Modified Project incorporates mitigation measures H/WQ-1 and H/WQ-2, as implemented by the Approved Conceptual Project WQMP (RBF, April 20, 2009, Update and Clarification August 11, 2011).
+The Approved Conceptual Project Water Quality Management Plan prepared by RBF Consulting (April 20, 2009, Update and Clarification August 11, 2011) describes mitigation measures H/WQ-1 and H/WQ-2 on a programmatic level for the 2012 Modified Project, and has the same water quality BMPs utilized in the 2011 Approved Project for Development Districts 1, 4, 7 and 8.
+Further refinements to these Districts, plus the remaining Development Districts will require WQMP Updates or new WQMPs to be prepared.

-Site Design BMPs, Structural and Non-Structural Source Control BMPs, and Treatment Control BMPs as described in the Approved Conceptual Project WQMP (April 20, 2009, Update and Clarification August 16, 2011) for the 2011 Approved Project would be substantially the same for the 2012 Modified Project and remain consistent.
-Since the NTS facilities are only needed for water quality, not flood control, some modifications to the location of and minor modification to the size of the NTS Water Quality Facilities may be required based on alterations to land use layout and refinements as reflected in later proposed VTTMs.
+Site Design BMPs, Structural and Non-Structural Source Control BMPs, and Treatment Control BMPs as described in the Approved Conceptual Project WQMP (April 20, 2009, Update and Clarification August 11, 2011) for the 2011 Approved Project would be substantially the same for the 2012 Modified Project and remain consistent.
+Since the facilities are only needed for water quality, not flood control, some modifications to the location of and minor modification to the size of the Water Quality Facilities may be required based on alterations to land use layout and refinements as reflected in later proposed VTTMs.